axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/archive.md

   This command pulls a Ronin node image and starts the service you defined.

-7. After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of the node.
+7. After a few minutes, check the status of your node on the [Ronin Network Status](https://stats.roninchain.com/) page.
 If it's green, the node is connected and up to date with the network.